hadcl4/NextEngine/docs/README.md

 position_x = 0
 global position_y
 position_y = 0

-init = 0

-if init == 0:
 next_init(1280,720)
 SetWindowIcon("player_idle")
 SetWindowTitle("NextEngine Example")
 dir = "idle"
-    init = 1
 ```
-This is the "init" section of the included example.
-First, global variables will be set, then, under `if init == 0:`, there's some more important stuff, and this will be needed for pretty much any NextEngine game.
+This is the "initialization" section of the included example.
+First, global variables will be set, followed by some important stuff that you'll need for just about any NextEngine game.

 First is `next_init()`.
 This will handle initializing everything, and you'll be able to set the game's resolution from here.
 The first argument is the window's width, and the second is the window's height.
 The recommended resolution in NextEngine is `1280x720`, as the coordinate plane is suited well for this resolution.